Do I need a TV Licence?

 How will anyone know if I don’t have a TV Licence?

 TV Licensing’s database lists addresses that don’t have a TV licence, including university accommodation.
 If you use television-receiving equipment without a valid TV licence, you risk prosecution and a fine of up to £1,000, plus court costs, and you will also need to buy a TV licence if you still need one!

 How much is a TV Licence?

 A colour TV licence currently costs £154.50 per year.

 You can buy or renew your TV licence online by visiting the TV Licensing website.
 You can also buy a licence by paying by post, direct debit, via a savings card or over the counter at a Paypoint outlet.

 You may be able to get a refund if you don’t need your licence during the summer holidays.
-As long as your licence is still valid for at least three full calendar months and you don’t need it again before it expires, you can get some money back!
+As long as your licence is still valid for at least one full calendar month and you don’t need it again before it expires, you can get some money back!

 More information about television licences can be found in the USEFUL LINKS section on this webpage.